-Above and beyond the strong market place trends that indicate a need for teachers, there's the opportunity available to make a difference in students' lives of all ages.
+A career in Education provides an opportunity to make a difference in students' lives of all ages.
 Teachers are in a position to greatly influence the intellectual, social and personal development of their students.
 Rivier University education majors build skills in curriculum development, teaching, and student performance evaluation, in addition to gaining an appreciation for cultural diversity, compassion for others, and the value of social justice.
 These students also benefit from a strong liberal arts core curriculum which further emphasizes the acquisition of analytical skills, problem solving skills, and communication skills.
-As a result, Rivier education majors are prepared to face the challenges that the nation's schools present in the new millennium.
+As a result, Rivier education majors are prepared to face the challenges that the nation's schools present.
 Visit Rivier's Education Department for additional information on programs and degrees.

 Education Major Skills

 |Performing Administrative Duties